bolt-foundry/daily-vcs/docs/developing-on-replit.md

 Now, give it a name related to your project, ideally prefixed with your name, and enter a description to help others know what your fork is intended to do.

+## Temporary bug

+Right now when you fork, you'll have to update the name after it forks because projects is in beta.

 ![Example naming dialog](assets/developing-on-replit/bf-base-dropdown.png)

 At this point, Replit will automatically redirect you to your repl.
 You should